LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/methods-and-techniques/_index.md

     - **Density-based clustering**: creates clusters by identifying areas of high density within the data, separating them from low density areas.

 1. **Factor analysis**: Is the practice of finding hidden patterns or commonalities that drive relationships between data, cpmibining these underlying factors into one data point.
 1. **Time series analysis**: Like the name suggests time series analysis is an examination of patterns or trends in data over time.
 Time series analysis will help predict or forecast future outcomes based on previous occurences.
 Time series data is also measured or modeled with time steps.

+    {{% notice blue Example "rocket" %}}
-For example if you recorded what you ate everyday for breakfast for an entire week, each recording would be a single "time step", all of the steps in that period of time would be a series.
+For example if you recorded what you ate for breakfast over the course of an entire week, each recording would be a single "time step", all of the steps in that period of time would be a series.
+    {{% /notice %}}

 1. Sentiment analysiswhat
 1. Cohort analysis
 1. Exploratory analysis